jdconner/styled-variants/README.md

 export const ThemedButton = styled.button(typeVariant);
 ```

-Then we can use `styled-components`'s `ThemeProvider` to inject a theme into the props of our `styled-components`:
+Then we can use `styled-components`'s `ThemeProvider` to inject a theme into the props of our `ThemedButton`:

 ```jsx
 import { ThemeProvider } from "styled-components";